avaxar/kithare/README.md

 - [Discord server](https://discord.gg/hXvY8CzS7A)

 ## Building
-- Have Python 3.6 or above installed
+- Kithare uses a python helper script to make building easier.
+So in order to build Kithare, you need Python 3.6 or above installed
-- To create 32-bit binaries, pass in `-m32` to the arguments.
-(An exception for MSVC)
+- For advanced usage, you may checkout the "build.py" file, which contains instructions on how to use the build script to achieve more things
+- A basic HOWTO to building Kithare is given below

 ### Windows
 #### MSVC / Visual Studio
-- Make sure you have Visual Studio 2019 with C/C++ build tools and Windows 10 SDK installed.
+- Make sure you have Visual Studio 2019 with C++ build tools and Windows 10 SDK installed.
-- Run `python3 build.py --msvc`.
-It'll download the dependencies such as SDL and create the build destination directory with the dependencies' DLLs copied.
-- Open the solution `Kithare.sln`.
-- See `Kithare` in the Solution Explorer.
-If the name's not bolded, right click and click "Set as Startup Project".
-- You can now build it by clicking "Local Windows Debugger".
+- To build kithare from the command line, run 'py build.py --msvc'.
+This command will build kithare sources using the MSVC compiler.
+- If you are familiar with Visual Studio C++ IDE, you can also use the graphical interface in the IDE to build kithare.
+But in that case, you would first need to run 'py build.py --msvc-dep', as this installs the required dependencies.

 #### MinGW
-- Make sure you have MinGW's bin directory be put in the PATH.
-(In order to call the compiler commands, especially `g++`)
+- Make sure you have MinGW (aka MinGW-w64) installed, and it's `bin` directory be put in the PATH.
 - Run `python3 build.py`.
-It'll download the dependencies such as SDL and compile Kithare and put the executable in the build destination directory with the dependencies' DLLs copied.
+It will automatically download the dependencies such as SDL and compile Kithare.

 ### Other platforms
 - Make sure you have the GCC compiler.
 - Install development libraries for these: `SDL2`, `SDL2_mixer`, `SDL2_image`, `SDL2_ttf`, `SDL2_net`.
+- You may use your disto's package manager to do this.
 - A recommended way to do this on Mac, is to use Homebrew.
 Just run `brew install gcc sdl2 sdl2_image sdl2_mixer sdl2_net sdl2_ttf`
 - Run `python3 build.py`.
-It'll compile Kithare and put the executable in the build destination directory.

-## Running Tests
-- To run the tests, use the command `python3 build.py --run-tests`, note that this command only runs the tests, and does nothing else.
-Pass `--msvc` flag too, if needed.
-For this command to work, the tests need to be built first.

-### MSVC / Visual Studio
-- Make sure you've successfully done the compilation above.
-- Open the solution `Kithare.sln`.
-- See `KithareTest` in the Solution Explorer.
-If the name's not bolded, right click and click "Set as Startup Project".
-- You can now build it by clicking "Local Windows Debugger".

-### Others
-- Run `python3 build.py --build-tests` to build the Kithare source AND unit test sources.

 ## Contributing
 - New Contributors are most welcome to come and help us in making Kithare better.